mendix/docs/content/en/docs/releasenotes/deployment/mendix-for-private-cloud.md

 #### Portal Improvements

 * We have improved the user experience for the Cluster Manager pages by revamping the UI and adding sorting and searching.
-* We have changed the layout of the Environment pages in the Developer Portal to a full-width view with navigation panel in a sidebar to the left.
+* We have changed the layout of the Environment pages in the Developer Portal to a full-width view with the navigation pane in a sidebar to the left.

 #### Deploy API Improvements